litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

   - Use `sqlitePlugin.openDatabase` instead of `window.sqlitePlugin.openDatabase`
 - `www/SQLitePlugin.js` is no longer automatically included in the main thread by Cordova.

+**iOS WKWebView NOTICE:** Usage in web workers is NOT supported for iOS WKWebView ref: [litehelpers / cordova-sqlite-evplus-legacy-workers-free#6](https://github.com/litehelpers/cordova-sqlite-evplus-legacy-workers-free/issues/6).

 ## LIMITATIONS and other TODO(s) to be fixed:

-- it is currently not possible to close or delete a database from a web worker
 - extra logging statements (*almost completely* commented out)
 - source code changes to the native Android and iOS versions needs some cleanup
+- not supported for iOS WKWebView ref: [litehelpers / cordova-sqlite-evplus-legacy-workers-free#6](https://github.com/litehelpers/cordova-sqlite-evplus-legacy-workers-free/issues/6)
+- not possible to close or delete a database from a web worker

 ## Version Status